Julio Salgado

 Julio Salgado (born September 1, 1983) is a gay Mexican-born artist who grew up in Long Beach, California.
-Through the use of art Salgado has become a well-known activist within the DREAM Act movement.
+Through the use of art, Salgado has become a well-known activist within the DREAM Act movement.
 Salgado uses his art to empower undocumented and queer people by telling their story and putting a human face to the issue.
 He has worked on various art projects that address anti-immigrant discourse, the issues of what it means to be undocumented, and what it means to be undocu-queer.
 One of his more well-known projects is a series of satire images addressing American Apparel’s use of a farm worker in one of their ads in the summer of 2011.

 Early life and education

-Julio Salgado was born on September 1, 1983 in Ensenada, Mexico.
-When Salgado’s younger sister was diagnosed with a life threatening kidney disease in 1995, Salgado and his family emigrated to the United States.
+Salgado was born on September 1, 1983, in Ensenada, Mexico.
+When Salgado’s younger sister was diagnosed with a life-threatening kidney disease in 1995, Salgado and his family emigrated to the United States.
 After being advised by the doctor that a return to Mexico would result in his sister's death, Salgado’s family decided to remain in the United States.
 The Salgado family overstayed their visas and Salgado was left to live under an undocumented immigrant status in the United States.
 Salgado attended David Starr Jordan High School in Long Beach, California and graduated from the class of 2001.
 Because Salgado was an undocumented student, he did not qualify for federal financial aid.
 After high school Salgado took on various low-paying jobs in order to pay his way through college.
 In 2010 he obtained a Bachelor of Arts in Journalism from California State University, Long Beach.
 He began his artistic career as the editorial cartoonist for the Daily 49er newspaper of CSU, Long Beach.

 Salgado faced the challenges of being both undocumented and gay, forcing him to "come out" twice.
 Growing up in a traditional heterosexual family Salgado found being queer a much more difficult challenge than being undocumented.
 During his high school and college years, afraid of insults and rejection, he maintained his queer identity hidden and only felt safe revealing his undocumented status since many of those around him faced the same struggle.
 Salgado’s mother was the first person to know about his queer identity.
 In the 8th grade, he began documenting intimate sketches and writings in a personal journal, expressing his feelings for other boys.
 After his mother stumbled upon this journal and read his entries, he had no choice but to confess his queer identity.
-To Salgado’s surprise, his mother was very understanding and accepted him regardless.Salgado has made his queer identity and undocumented status public by speaking on the need to humanize both issues.
+To Salgado’s surprise, his mother was very understanding and accepted him regardless.
+Salgado has made his queer identity and undocumented status public by speaking on the need to humanize both issues.